sfwnisme/COMPLAINT-TICKETS/README.md

 # Ticket Issue System

-> [!IMPORTANT]
+> [!NOTE]
-> This project was created to scale my frontend skills by building every component from scratch.
+> This project is planned to be built with every component developed from scratch, including custom UI components, functions, and more.

 ## Technologies Used